-Today, all you hear about is the importance of maintaining a strong presence on social media to promote your brand.
+Today, all you hear is about the importance of maintaining a strong presence on social media to promote your brand.
 You might be thinking to yourself, “Our business has never generated leads this way so why would using a social media platform work for us now?”
-Before we explore why having a presence on social media sites is necessary for your company’s success, we must first examine why using social media for business is a misunderstood marketing strategy in the first place.
+Before we explore why having a presence on social media is necessary for your company’s success, we must first examine why social media for b2b business is a misunderstood marketing strategy.

 Social Media Marketing Vs. Traditional Marketing